 Child of the Moon

-Somehow I think this old Stones video relates to Busker Kim, who identified as a Wolf and was known to howl at the Moon.
+Colorado Springs where Kim hid out as "Cameron MacGregor" until his capture by the FBI, is the site of a NORAD base and a notorious underground facility known for secret black projects and supersoldier training.
+I wonder if this old Stones video relates to Busker Kim, who identified as a Wolf and was known to howl at the Moon.

 https://youtu.be/mIP-oImO-B8?si=hoBasUYqKcpCKZ2c